 Make a declaration as to any matter to be determined in the proceedings.

-Order a party to do, or refrain from doing, something.
+Order a party to do or refrain from doing anything.

-Order specific performance under a contract (except one that relates to land).
+Order specific performance (other than in a contract relating to land).

-Order rectification and set aside or cancel a deed or other document.
+Order the rectification, setting aside or cancellation of a deed or other document.